image of the recipe rebel cookbook cover on transparent background.Free shipping ends soon! Shop The Recipe Rebel Cookbook here 🎉

 • ½ teaspoon dried thyme

-• ¼ teaspoon black pepper
+• ¼ teaspoon pepper

-• 2 slices thick cut bacon (diced)
+• 2 slices thick-cut bacon diced

-• 1 tablespoon salted butter
+• 1 tablespoon salted butter plus more if needed

-• 1 medium onion (diced)
+• 1 medium onion finely chopped

-• ¾ cup low sodium chicken broth
+• ¾ cup low-sodium chicken broth

 • ¼ cup heavy whipping cream